CarpentryConnect/carpentryconnect.org/index.markdown

 - local and regional Carpentries convenings outside of instructor training and Carpentries workshops  have become more popular in the last year, and
 - community members are currently responsible for the planning and execution of the events with minimal input from the Core Carpentries team,

-With this resource, we hope to lower the barrier to entry in putting together these events, so community members feel empowered to organise for plenty of meetups that add value to their work, and want to help standardise formats and uphold the quality of Carpentries  events that are run in regional and local settings.
+With this resource, we hope to lower the barrier to entry in putting together these events, so community members feel empowered to organise for plenty of convenings that add value to their work, and want to help standardise formats and uphold the quality of Carpentries  events that are run in regional and local settings.

 ### A Brief History